-My 2015 Einstein Fellowship has come to an end, and (after a writing retreat in Donegal, full of clouds and seas and newborn lambs) I prepare to take up a new job at the University of Oslo on April 1.
+My 2015 Einstein Fellowship has come to an end, and (after a writing retreat in Donegal, full of clouds and seawaves and newborn lambs) I prepare to take up a new job at the University of Oslo on April 1.
 But April 15 is the deadline for the next Einstein Fellowship, and messages arrive via all sorts of media — Facebook, LinkedIn, Academia — with requests for advice.
-Unfortunately, replying to all of them is unrealistic.
+Unfortunately, replying personally to all of them is a bit unrealistic.
 So here is a compilation of some of the most common questions I have seen.

-This may sound absurd, but it belongs to the basics: please, carefully read the publicly available call for applications (CfA).
+This may sound absurd, but it belongs to the basics: it would make sense to prepare by reading the official call for applications (CfA).
 As with any announcement, it will have some useful information.
 Plus, the list of past fellows at the very bottom of the page offers a sense of projects the Einstein Forum has already supported.

 Given that this fellowship, in the spirit of Albert Einstein’s own work, is designed for “a project in a different field from that of previous research”, what constitutes such a project?
-I would say: an undertaking that you can (a) defend as stimulating and relevant and (b) work on with some fruitfulness over six months.
+I would say: an undertaking that you can (a) defend as stimulating and relevant, and (b) work on steadily, with some fruitfulness, over the course of six months.
 In other words, it isn’t necessarily required to complete everything during your stay, but it is expected that your concluding talk will be of substance.
 Ideally, the concept of this project has been on your mind for a while, and now is the chance to make it happen — beyond the restrictive framework of your current field of specialization.

 It may help to know that shortlisted candidates are interviewed not by one, not by two, or three or four Einstein Forum representatives, but more or less by the entire Board of Advisors (plus the regular Staff — but see Mischa’s comment below).
 This is because these interviews take place via Skype during the annual Board meeting in June.
-So you’ll see a conference room full of accomplished folk on your screen.
-You’ll need to interest them and convince them.
-This does not mean you must have all your future answers ready; it just means that there needs to be some potential for finding some of these answers during your time with the Forum.
+So you’ll see a room full of accomplished folk on your screen.
+One needs to interest them and convince them.
+This does not mean you must have all your future answers ready, but it does mean that there needs to be some potential for finding some of these answers during your time with the Forum.

 Just how different does your proposal need to be from your regular field of work?
 Different enough to warrant a need for this rather unique fellowship, and not for a regular academic grant one could get elsewhere.
 Glance at the CfA again: “the purpose of the fellowship is to support those who, in addition to producing superb work in their area of specialization, are also open to other, interdisciplinary approaches”.
-This is your chance to finally try out that cool and unusual idea that crosses into other fields to the extent that regular academic funding bodies might find it beyond their (and your!) specialization.
+This is your chance to finally try out that special, unusual idea that crosses into other fields to the extent that standard funding bodies might find it beyond their (and your!) specialization.

-In my case, it might have been difficult to show a traditional funding body (say, the Arts and Humanities Research Council) why a literature-oriented person suddenly wants to enter the archives — I had no record of archival work in the past.
+In my case, it might have been difficult to show a traditional funding body (say, the Arts and Humanities Research Council) why a literature-oriented person wants to enter the archives: I had no record of archival work in the past.
 But relying on a record of work with literature, I could ask the Forum to let me try this new move with history.
 It might be helpful to keep this in mind as you prepare your application: (1) show them you want to, (2) show them you can, (3) show them how the Forum can uniquely step in where a ‘traditional’ funding body might not.

 They’ll be warm and welcoming — and totally stressed with their own projects.
 You should be prepared for the fact that you won’t have a working space at the Forum; working spaces are in short supply.
-No one will poke about to supervise you, like they sometimes do in school.
+No one will hover around to supervise you.
 It is a highly independent endeavor.
 As the CfA explains, you’ll be living “in the garden cottage of Einstein`s own summerhouse in Caputh”.
 That’s your home and office combined: it includes a study with a huge table facing west, into the sunset.
 The Forum itself is located in Potsdam, not Caputh.

 The cottage, or Gartenhaus, is a small wooden two-story building, maybe 25 or 30 sq.m. on each level.
 My family and I have absolutely loved it — and I miss it to this day — but it is not luxurious by any means.
 It’s located on a hill, so you enter on the top floor and use the stairs to reach the bottom floor.
 The name of the street in Caputh (Am Waldrand, edge of the forest) should offer some idea about the level of isolation you may experience while working.
 But if long walks in the woods and by the lake are your thing, you’ll be in heaven.